sywang-20/opt-greedy/README.md

 ## synthetic case
 ### *algorithm comparison and parameter sensitivity*
-*RQ 1: how the evolutionary greedy algorithm performs compared with the original greedy algorithm on the networks with different sizes?*
+*RQ 1: how does the evolutionary greedy algorithm perform compared with the original greedy algorithm on the networks with different sizes?*

+can also consider other greedy family algorithm

-*RQ 2: how the parameter 'new_plans' affects the performance of the evolutionary greedy algorithm?*
+*RQ 2: how does the parameter 'new_plans' affect the performance of the evolutionary greedy algorithm?*

 test different values of 'new_plans' in the evolutionary greedy algorithm, and compare the performance of the algorithm with the original greedy algorithm (measure it using the difference between evolutioary and original greedy)